Boogies Diner

-Boogies Diner (also known as Boogie's Diner) is a syndicated sitcom which first aired from September 17, 1994 until 1995.
+Boogies Diner (also known as Boogie's Diner) is a syndicated sitcom which first aired from September 17, 1994, until 1995.
 It stars Jim J. Bullock, Monika Schnarre, and James Marsden in one of his first appearances on television.
 The series ended in 1995.
 The series was produced and distributed by MTM Enterprises (now 20th Television).

 Plot

 The plot of the show revolves around eight teenagers who work at Boogies Diner, a popular mall hangout.
 The characters work in various departments of the "diner", which also includes a fashion and music outlet.
 Gerald (Jim J. Bullock) is the nerdy manager who tries to keep the teenage mischief from affecting the business.

-Filmed in Hamilton, Ontario, the series was compared to the American series Saved by the Bell.
+Filmed in Hamilton, Ontario in the facilities of television station CHCH-TV, the series was compared to the American series Saved by the Bell.
 After the series was canceled, episodes aired on Nickelodeon and CH in Canada.